ellysh/bash-programming-from-scratch/manuscript/glossary.md

 [**Shell variables**](http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_03_02.html) are variables that the shell sets (for example, `PATH`).
 They store temporary data, settings and states of the OS or Unix environment.
 The user can read the values of these variables.
 Only some of them are writable.
 The `set` command prints values of the shell variables.

+[**Short-circuit evaluation**](https://en.wikipedia.org/wiki/Short-circuit_evaluation) (short-circuit) is the approach to limit calculations when deducing Boolean expression.
+The idea is to calculate only those operands that are sufficient to deduce the whole expression's value.

 [**Special parameters**](http://mywiki.wooledge.org/BashGuide/Parameters) are set by the interpreter.
 They perform the following tasks:

 1. Store the interpreter's state.